Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

 with $\xi^{u,v}$ the configuration where the state of sites $u,v$ are exchanged.
-In view of the expression~\eqref{eq_Dirichlet_form_SSEP_dans_e} of $D_N^S(g)$, a simple upper-bound and convexity yield:
+In view of the expression~\eqref{eq_Dirichlet_form_SSEP_dans_e} of $D_N^{\text{ex}}(g)$, a simple upper-bound and convexity yield:

 Let $\mathcal U_\ell$ denote the uniform measure on $\Omega_\ell$ with associated expectation $E_{\mathcal U_\ell}$.
-Using the expressions~\eqref{eq_transit_penteopole_2}-\eqref{eq_transit_pentopole_Dirichlet_form_0}, the supremum in~\eqref{eq_qtite_ds_supremum_pentopole_reduction_a_e_r} at time $t\in[0,T]$ can be bounded from above by:
+Using the expressions~\eqref{eq_transit_penteopole_2}--\eqref{eq_transit_pentopole_Dirichlet_form_0}, the supremum in~\eqref{eq_qtite_ds_supremum_pentopole_reduction_a_e_r} at time $t\in[0,T]$ can be bounded from above by:

-The first supremum is bounded by $a\|G_t\|_\infty$.
-The problem is therefore now reduced to a one-block estimate for a SSEP of size $\ell$, which is well known (see e.g. \cite{Eyink1990}): the expectation in~\eqref{eq_qtite_ds_supremum_pour_penteopole_2} satisfies:
+The first supremum is bounded by $a\|G\|_\infty$.
+Bounding~\eqref{eq_1block_pour_1_pis2} therefore reduces to a one-block estimate for a SSEP of size $\ell$, which is well known.
+Indeed, the expectation in~\eqref{eq_qtite_ds_supremum_pour_penteopole_2} satisfies (see e.g. \cite{Eyink1990}):

-As the first term in the right-hand side of~\eqref{eq_qtite_ds_supremum_pour_penteopole_2} is bounded by $a\|G\|_\infty$, the proof of the one block estimate~\eqref{eq_1block_pour_1_pis2} is concluded.
+This concludes the proof of the one block estimate~\eqref{eq_1block_pour_1_pis2}.
 The two block estimate~\eqref{eq_2block_pour_1_pis2} is proven similarly using \cite{Eyink1990}. \end{proof} Now that we know that the time integral of ${\bf 1}_{p=2}$ and of the slope at the poles are close, it remains to compute their common value.
 This is the goal of the next two sections.